apache/pulsar/docs/ModularLoadManager.md

 ### Traffic Distribution
-The modular load manager uses the abstraction provided by `com.yahoo.pulsar.broker.loadbalance.ModularLoadManagerStrategy` to make decisions about bundle assignment.
+The modular load manager uses the abstraction provided by `org.apache.pulsar.broker.loadbalance.ModularLoadManagerStrategy` to make decisions about bundle assignment.
 The strategy makes a decision by considering the service configuration, the entire load data, and the bundle data for the bundle to be assigned.
-Currently, the only supported strategy is `com.yahoo.pulsar.broker.loadbalance.impl.LeastLongTermMessageRate`, though soon users will have the ability to inject their own strategies if desired.
+Currently, the only supported strategy is `org.apache.pulsar.broker.loadbalance.impl.LeastLongTermMessageRate`, though soon users will have the ability to inject their own strategies if desired.

 #### Least Long Term Message Rate Strategy